 Have you ever wanted to make a kit combining all your DNA tests at the different companies so as to get the most SNPs for comparisons?
-Well GEDmatch GENESIS is now providing that for paid members.
+Well GEDmatch provides that for paid members.
 So of course I made one of these superkits for myself!
 I combined my LivingDNA with my V3 23andme and my current Ancestry kit.
 Now to investigate what I have gained from this.

 The first thing I did was compare this new kit to my recent Ancestry kit.
 All looked fine.
 It has the expected small differences, many of which disappeared (including the black lines) when I checked the prevent hard breaks box on the form.
 The older 23andme kit comparison had more black spots and mismatches.

 My next thought about my new superkit was that I might get a better comparison to cousins who tested more recently at 23andme but none of them have uploaded to GENESIS yet.
 So I checked how my comparison to an Ancestry tester, my second cousin once removed Jeanie, looked.
 The superkit gets the same result as my recent Ancestry kit.
 When I compared her to my 23andme kit and my Living DNA kit however, there were small differences.

 Louis Kessler has done a nice detailed post about creating a GENESIS superkit here: http://www.beholdgenealogy.com/blog/?p=2963